 Is there an easier way to move the cursor when writing and editing text on iOS?

-You might even know you can press-and-hold on a block of editable text to bring up a magnifier to help place the cursor more accurately.
+You might even know you can press-and-drag across text to scrub through and place the cursor more accurately.

 This is useful for going back to edit words, but it’s not ideal – it’s fiddly, and difficult to see what you’re doing with the cursor directly beneath your finger.
 Luckily, there’s a much better way.

 If you write a lot, this feature will make you so much more efficient.
 It turns the entire keyboard into a blank area you can swipe to control the cursor.

 To engage Virtual Trackpad, press-and-hold the space bar or the blank space immediately below it.
 After a brief moment, the keyboard will turn grey, transforming into a trackpad.
 Continue holding, and drag across the screen to move the text cursor around with precision.
 Neat!

 iPad users can engage Virtual Trackpad in two ways: using the space bar technique above, or a two-finger swipe of the keyboard.
 Happy text editing!